codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 ### Pricing for Personal Accounts

 When billing is enabled on personal accounts you will still have **500 free build minutes** on macOS standard VM.
+To enable billing, proceed [here](https://codemagic.io/billing).

 Usage on macOS standard VM that exceeds 500 minutes is charged at rate shown below.